safaYa12/fast-subs/README.md

 ## Usage

+1.
-1. Prepare your `subdomains.txt` wordlist with potential subdomains.
+2. Can Prepare your own `subdomains.txt` wordlist with potential subdomains.
-2. Run the tool:
+3. Run the tool:
     ```bash
     python main.py
     ```
-3. Enter the domain you want to enumerate subdomains for when prompted.
+4. Enter the domain you want to enumerate subdomains for when prompted.
-4. The results will be saved in a file named `<domain>_subdomains.txt`.
+5. The results will be saved in a file named `<domain>_subdomains.txt`.

 ## Example